codotronix/barick-tilefy/README.md

 # barick-tilefy
 A Windows 8.1 Metro Style Responsive Web Plugin

+[**Please Note: It is currently Responsive on Page load/Reload i.e. Any change in viewport width needs the page to be refreshed**]

 <br/>